Dick Barnett: Los Angeles Lakers

 On September 7, 1962, the Syracuse Nationals sold his player rights to the Los Angeles Lakers, for $35,000, which at the time was the highest player-for-money transaction in league history.
 He was also used in a sixth man role with the Lakers, behind Elgin Baylor and Jerry West.
 He helped the team win the Western Division title after West missed 27 games with a leg injury.

 Famous Laker announcer Chick Hearn nicknamed him "Fall Back Baby".
-Off the court, he was also known for his sharp wit.
-He averaged 16.8 points, 3.0 rebounds and 2.7 assists during his 3 seasons with the team.
+He averaged 16.8 points, 3.0 rebounds and 2.7 assists during his three seasons with the team.

 New York Knicks

-On October 14, 1965, he was traded to the New York Knicks in exchange for Bob Boozer and cash considerations.
+On October 14, 1965, Barnett was traded to the New York Knicks in exchange for Bob Boozer and cash considerations.
 In his first season, he led the team in scoring with a 23.1 average.
 In 1968, he made his only All-Star appearance.

 In 1970, he helped the Knicks beat the Lakers for the NBA title.
 In 1973, he contributed to the team winning a second championship against the Lakers.
 He was released on October 23, 1973.
 He scored 15,358 regular season points in his career.
 In 1990, the Knicks retired his No. 12 jersey in the rafters of Madison Square Garden.

+Career after athletics

+Barnett taught Sports Management at St. John's University in New York City from 2003 to 2007.

+In the media

+Barnett was the subject of the 2022 documentary film The Dream Whisperer which chronicles the Tennessee A&I Tigers teams that won three NAIA basketball championships between 1957 and 1959.